vuhuusy/vuhuusy/README.md

-## Hi there! 👋, I’m Sy!
+## Hi there! 👋, I’m Sy Vu!

-I'm currently working as a Big Data Engineer at Viettel Group, passionate about exploring the vast world of Big Data and the cutting-edge innovations of Generative AI.
-I graduated with a Very Good degree from Hanoi University of Science and Technology (HUST).
+- Data Engineer at Viettel Group.

+- Graduated with a Very Good degree from HUST.

+- Skilled in data engineering, distributed systems, and large-scale data processing.

 ## My Resume / CV

 <p align="left">